-Auto Haulers Can Save You Money and More!
-Should I drive my car or ship it?
+Should i drive my car or transport it?

 Auto haulers CAN save you a bundle under certain situations.
 Often times customers will call and ask for help determining the value of using an auto hauler versus them actually driving the car.
 In situations where a customer has purchased a car online, sight unseen, we recommend the auto shipping option.
 We’ve seen customers that purchased high end cars leave the dealership and make it 4 hours away only to suffer a major breakdown.
 Any car can break and that’s a fact.
 If you are not completely familiar with a car we suggest using an auto hauler.
 Auto haulers can save you from being stranded in the middle of nowhere.
 On that same thought many sellers will often times describe a car as “drive anywhere” when in fact they shouldn’t be driven anywhere until checked out thoroughly by a certified knowledgeable mechanic.

 Below you will find a list of things to think about in making your choice:

 If you purchased a car online and are considering taking that long drive to retrieve it:

 How much will it cost to get to the vehicle?
 Do I get someone to drive me down?
 How much is airfare versus having my friend or relative drive me to get it?
 How do these costs compare to those of a car hauling company?

 - Gasoline is approximately $3.80 a gallon when we wrote this article.
 Do the math.
 1000 miles divided by 20 MPG (if you get that much mpg) = 50 gallons of fuel.
 That’s approximately $190 in fuel costs to travel one way 1000 miles.
 An open auto transport would charge anywhere from $300-$600 for that same mileage depending upon pickup and delivery locations.